 Glebe Foreshore Walk

-You don’t have to be an avid walker of these parts to know this route offers up one of the most stunning takes of a cityscape sunrise.
-If you can get up early enough, set yourself up right in front of the Anzac Bridge and we kid you not, the sky just magically looks amazing every morning.
-If you’re not an early riser (no judgement there), get around the four parks dotted along this walk.
+This route features one of Sydney's most picturesque cityscape sunrises.
+If you can get up early enough, you'll see the city glow silver as the sun rises behind it.
+If you’re not an early riser (no judgement there), you'll still get to enjoy the four leafy parks dotted along this walk.
 And good news, if you’ve got a pup, three of these parks (Federal Park, Bicentennial Park and Blackwattle Bay Park) are completely off-leash.

 The Rocks Walk

-For a cruisy cityscape walk packed with markets, cobblestone laneways, cool bars and heritage buildings, The Rocks is a guaranteed hit.
-You can kickstart this one at Circular Quay and follow the foreshore bend past restaurants, the ferry terminal and into the western heart of Sydney Cove, otherwise known as The Rocks.
-On this path you’ll find Australia’s oldest pub, The Fortune of War, and near the police station—a series of hidden passages that make up the Nurses Walk (a walkway built in the late 70s to honour the nurses who helped set up hospitals around this area in the 18th and 19th Century).
+This cruisy city walk is packed with markets, cobblestone laneways, cool bars and heritage buildings.
+Kickstart your walk at Circular Quay and follow the foreshore bend past restaurants, the ferry terminal and into the western heart of Sydney Cove, otherwise known as The Rocks.
+On this path, you’ll find Australia’s oldest pub, The Fortune of War, and near the police station—a series of hidden passages that make up the Nurses Walk (a walkway built in the late 70s to honour the nurses who helped set up hospitals around this area in the 18th and 19th Century).

 Bondi To Bronte

 Bondi to Bronte is about as Sydney as you can get.
-Whether you’re there to get fit or pretend to be fit, you can expect a long walk full of beautiful people, spectacular views and very ‘gram-worthy beaches (hot tip: Tamarama at sunrise is a sure-fire beauty).
+Whether you’re there to get fit or pretend to be fit, you can expect a long cliffside coastal walk full of beautiful people, spectacular views and some of the world's prettiest beaches (hot tip: Tamarama at sunrise is a sure-fire beauty).
 Start at Bondi then trek your way down to Bronte, stopping at every beach for a dip along the way.
-If you’re feeling extra energetic, walk all the way to Coogee and reward yourself with a seafood feast at the feasting mecca Coogee Pavilion or a well-deserved wine or two at Coogee Wine Room.
+If you’re feeling extra energetic, walk all the way to Coogee and reward yourself with a seafood feast at Coogee Pavilion or a well-deserved wine or two at Coogee Wine Room.